 Shellee - Reception

-Shellee joined our Office Staff in March 2013.
+Shellee joined our office in March 2013.
 Shellee is a real 'people person' and loves small children, so working at the Swim School is a perfect role for her.
-She lives in the Bays with her husband and 2 daughters'.

 Philippa - Teacher